 The content that you include in your email marketing communications can make or break whether people read on or click the unsubscribe button.

-Before launching our email marketing plan, we thought through how we could send strong messages about the Great Clips brand while keeping our newsletter captivating for our audience.
+Before launching our email marketing plan, we thought through how we could send strong messages about the Great Clips brand while keeping our talent newsletter captivating for our audience.
 Our goal was to cement Great Clips as an awesome workplace for creative and ambitious stylists.
 To send this message, we divided up our content into a few buckets:

 First, we offer career-related advice for hair stylists.
 There aren’t many places that are really providing that type of content.
-Our newsletters offers tips on how stylists should prepare for interviews (what should you bring – a model, shears?), how to write resumes and more.
+Our talent newsletters offers tips on how stylists should prepare for interviews (what should you bring – a model, shears?), how to write resumes and more.

 Second, we provide info on trends or news in the industry.
 It’s the type of content that stylists are already seeking out, like how to nail that really hard-to-achieve fade haircut or what trends will be hottest in 2018.
 The goal is to keep stylists engaged and interested, while ensuring our brand stays aligned with the cutting-edge in hair care (pun fully intended).